subvertnormality/mosaic/README.md

 ### Channel editor

-Time to create the heart of your masterpiece with the channel editor.
+Here's where it all comes together: the channel editor.
 Here, individual patterns find harmony, merging into cohesive sounds.

 Begin by selecting from the 16 available channels: